SEERNET/developer-docs/docs/text-punctuation-api.md

 querystring = {"apikey":"<API_KEY>", "webhook":"<WEBHOOK_URL>"}

-{"texts": ["so its more fluid than it is and you know its not the best kind of feedback right"]}
+payload = {"texts": ["so its more fluid than it is and you know its not the best kind of feedback right"]}

 headers = {
     'Content-Type': "application/json",